duleorlovic/blog/_posts/2020-01-21-dokku-paas.md

 ```
 # add postgres plugin
 sudo dokku plugin:install https://github.com/dokku/dokku-postgres
+# this will clone to /var/lib/dokku/plugins/available/postgres
 ```

-Create service that usually contains only one database and name is stored in `cat /var/lib/dokku/services/postgres/railsdatabase/DATABASE_NAME` https://github.com/dokku/dokku-postgres/blob/master/config#L4 and is the same as service so we need to create separate service for separate app (backup is for one database with the same name as service) https://github.com/dokku/dokku-postgres/blob/master/common-functions#L26
+Create service railsdatabase and that service usuallly contains only one database and name is stored in `cat /var/lib/dokku/services/postgres/railsdatabase/DATABASE_NAME` https://github.com/dokku/dokku-postgres/blob/master/config#L4 and db name is similar to service name (just snake case, underscode instead dash) so we need to create separate service for separate app (backup is for one database with the same name as service) https://github.com/dokku/dokku-postgres/blob/master/common-functions#L26

 ```